 Parvovirus is an aggressive, highly contagious, often fatal disease that usually affects young or poorly vaccinated animals.
 In the majority of cases, the virus attacks the intestine (Parvovirus enteritis), but it can attack the heart muscle of very young puppies.
-The virus is shed in the stool and can live for 6-9 months outside the dog, even in harsh climates.
-Puppies 6 weeks to 6 months of age are particularly vulnerable.
+The virus is shed in the stool and can live for six to nine months outside the dog, even in harsh climates.
+Puppies six weeks to six months of age are particularly vulnerable.

 - Evaluate the Parvo vaccine and disinfection protocol you are using and decide if you are positioned to prevent all Parvo strains.

 - Start vaccination early and be sure to give two Parvo vaccines, two weeks apart—one week before your puppies leave the kennel.

 - Rescue and humane kennels should strive to get Parvo and Distemper vaccines in the dog before they breathe the kennel air.
 Timing is that important!

 - Keep your cats vaccinated in the kennel and avoid the issue.
 If the cat is vaccinated for feline Distemper (Panleukopenia), they cannot get Canine Parvovirus.